TStrong85/599G1-Project/index.md

 ## Problem Statement
 I wanted to like to use Unity's ML Agents package in order to train a model that was capable of navigating a randomly generated road effectively.
-In the process of training this agent, I wanted to experiement with how various changes to the training environement and rewards/penalties affect the trained model.
+In the process of training this agent, I wanted to experiment with how various changes to the training environment and rewards/penalties affect the trained model.
 Particularly, I had two main goals:
 - Try varying the tracks the agent trained on in order to compare how it affected train time and agent behaviors
 - Try varying hyperparameters and other aspects of how the agent’s model learned in order to draw comparisons.
-This could incude changes to the structure as well as changes  rewards and penalties.
+This could include changes to the structure as well as changes  rewards and penalties.

 ## Related work